nourtt/blog/README.md

 # Simple Blog

 ## Description
 A simple blog website with user registration, user authorization, creation, edition and deletion of posts.
+This project was done in December 2024 and published in April 2025

 ## Stack
 - Node.js